Greetings fellow capsuleers.

 Overcoming our archenemy I continued FCing within T.R.C until the day that a certain Reddit post was created that introduced me to the bad that can happen to you personally within a game that creates such tight bonds with your fellow peers.

-After being accused of being a spy for the Initiative and later cleared from this accusation I joined the cooperation I currently am a part of and this is where my story is currently at:
+After being accused of being a spy for the Initiative and later cleared from this accusation I joined the corporation I currently am a part of and this is where my story is currently at:

 Reading my EvE history you might be able to see that my way through EvE has not been without bumps and that my play style is unusual.
 This can give me a perspective many other candidates currently no longer have: Flying a single account and trying to take on the struggles that EvE provides while maintaining your assets even if you PvP for the most part.
 I can emphasize with the struggles of being relatively spacepoor and still trying to achieve something you set your mind to.